SystemsApproach/sdn/trellis.rst

 In addition to selecting which extensions to include, the pre-processor also defines several constants, including the size of each logical table.
 Clearly, this implementation is a low-level approach to building configurable forwarding pipelines.
-Designing higher level language constructs for composition, including the ability to dynamically add functions to the pipeline at runtime, is a subject of on-going research.
+Designing higher-level language constructs for composition, including the ability to dynamically add functions to the pipeline at runtime, is a subject of ongoing research.